awsdocs/amazon-transcribe-developer-guide/doc_source/API_CreateVocabulary.md

 HTTP Status Code: 400

  **ConflictException**
-The resource name already exists\.
+There is already a resource with that name\.
 HTTP Status Code: 400

  **InternalFailureException**